shvns8/ATMApp/README.md

 ## How to Build and Run

-This application is packaged as a jar which has Tomcat 8 embedded.
-No Tomcat or JBoss installation is necessary.
-You run it using the java -jar command.

-1. Clone the repository
+1. Open the Git Repository

-2. Make sure you have JDK 1.8
-3. You can build the project and run the tests by running mvn clean install
-4. Once successfully built, you can run the service by one of these two methods:
+2. Download the zip file

+3. Unzip the file

+4. Open STS or Eclipse

+5. Follow the following steps to import the project into IDE

+        File -> Import -> Maven -> Existing Maven Projects -> Navigate and select the unzipped project folder which contains pom.xml

+6. After importing, right click the project folder in project explorer -> Run As -> Java Application

 ## Assumptions:

 1. The application uses the in-memory H2 database.

 2. The application considers the following attributes for the account resource –

       - Account Number (accNumber)